-In and around Cranbrook offers a few options for a day on the ice, including Jimsmith Lake Provincial Park, the wetlands at Elizabeth Lake, and the 3-km long skating loop at Wasa Lake Provincial Park (just a 30-min drive north of Cranbrook and Kimberley).
+In and around Cranbrook offers a few options for a day on the ice, including Jimsmith Lake Provincial Park, the wetlands at Elizabeth Lake and the 3-km long skating loop at Wasa Lake Provincial Park (just a 30-min drive north of Cranbrook and Kimberley).

 Within close proximity to Fairmont Hot Springs is Columbia Lake which is frozen for roughly four months of the year.
 Skating access is available both from Columbia Lake Provincial Park, as well as Tilley Memorial Park to the south (near Canal Flats).
-Nearby to the lake is the Source of the Columbia Pathway, a short walk (1.8-km loop) to see the beginnings of the Columbia River.
+Nearby to the lake is the source of the Columbia Pathway, a short walk (1.8-km loop) to see the beginnings of the Columbia River.

 Reflection Lake is located along the south edge of Golden and is easily accessible in the winter months for skating adventures.

 The world’s longest natural skating rink stretches 34-km of groomed surface and it’s located on the frozen waters of Lake Windermere.
 The Whiteway is the ultimate winter location for all activities taking place on ice, you can skate, Nordic ski, ice-fish, fat bike and more.
 Access points are from Kinsmen beach in Invermere and Windermere beach.
-(The Whiteway is closed for the 2019/20 season.)

 The Whiteway on Lake Windermere; photo by Zoya Lynch

 For an off the beaten track adventure, check the conditions at Bear and Fish Lake near Kaslo.
-These mountain lakes are located between the mountain communities of Kaslo and New Denver, along HWY 31A.
+These mountain lakes are located between the mountain communities of Kaslo and New Denver, along Highway 31A.
 (Note: They are only accessible with the right conditions – usually earlier in the winter season before a heavy snowfall.)

 Located south of Nelson, along Highway 6 is Cottonwood Lake.
 This family favourite spot is the perfect place to spend the day skating, playing a game of hockey and warming up with hot-chocolate.
 This lake freezes at least once per season, with December being a favourable time to explore its surface.